SpiritTrapper/test-app/README.md

 Small text editor application for Designmondo

 To launh the application you should have last Yarn and Node.js installed.
-If you have all from above installed in your computer, just type in the command line from the root of the cloned project:
+If you have all from above installed in your computer, just type in the command line in the root of the cloned project:

 ```
 yarn install